 Do you believe the old saying “Necessity is the Mother of Invention”?
 Well, I have a need, but I don’t need an invention, just a quick solution.
 So, maybe Necessity is really the Mother of Creative Solutions!
 Some might be inventions too, but we’ll save that for another time.

 Working in the garage I often find myself with a simple need for something I don’t have.
 Sound familiar?
 In a hustle to just get a quick solution sometimes I find myself rummaging through boxes of parts or wood until an idea pops, then I start building.

 With that concept of “in the moment problem solving“, we have a new Mechanic’s Post category for “Solutions!”
 I’ll post a few to get things rolling, then I’m asking you to submit some “on the spot” creative solutions to share.

-First One: The Problem.
+First, The Problem.

+A tandem (bicycle built for 2) is kind of big and takes a lot of space.
 Well, I could sell the tandem. . . . .
 Nah, I really like it, and it is a bunch of fun when I can get my wife or one of the kids to come with me.

-The Simple Creative Solutions:
+The Simple Creative Solutions.

 When I finally realized there’s really not a truly elegant solution, and when the neighbor turned me down for storing it in his garage :), I decided a less than perfect solution would at least help.

 The Gantry Crane in my garage is a wonderful tool.
 So many times I use that thing to lift my life and save my back.
 However, I don’t use it every day, and sometimes not even every month.
 I have a nifty configuration where it spans my workspace up high so it doesn’t interfere.
 So, why not have the crane hold the bicycle?
 But how?